latusikl/pacman/README.md

 * [SFML](https://www.sfml-dev.org/) library
 * Textures from [OpenGameArt](https://opengameart.org/) - Thank you Carlos Alface for Pacman textures.
 * Fonts: [Aller](https://www.fontsquirrel.com/fonts/aller) and [Adam Warren Pro](https://www.dafont.com/adam-warren-pro.font)
-* Current version completed on 29th May 2019.\
 \
 *Repository contains Visual Studio project and source code.
-You can use it and run it inside this IDE or use only source code and compile it in your favourite IDE (**Please remember about linking SFML**).*
+You can use it and run it inside this IDE or use only source code and compile it. (**Please remember about linking SFML**).*

 ---
 ### Overview ###